janverschelde/PHCpack/src/Python/PHCpy2/doc/source/appolonius.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-A special configuration of the input circles is when they mutually touch each other, as shown in the figure with caption :ref:`figappolspecial`
+A special configuration of the input circles is when they mutually touch each other, as shown in :numref:`figappolspecial`.

 .. _figappolspecial: